Home / Latin America & Caribbean / Mexico / Chocolate de Agua

 • Very hot temperature when served

-Properly prepared Chocolate de Agua should be served very hot, which helps ensure any potential pathogens have been eliminated through boiling.
+Properly prepared Chocolate de Agua should be served very hot, which helps ensure optimal quality and freshness.

 • Clean preparation area and equipment